Sajad321/ams-frontend-connected/README.md

 #### Make Backend Ready

-First you need to have a backend of python ready to start then copy it to a folder named py_dist under the name main.exe
+First you need to have a backend of python ready to start then copy it to a folder named py_dist under the name main.exe, Second you need to download Wix Toolset and change the environment variables of path to the bin of the Wix

 ### Usage